SAFETAG/SAFETAG/content/index/context_research.overview.md

 ### Guiding Questions

-##### Threat History

-* What history of attacks does the threat actor have?
-* What techniques have they used?
-Have they targeted vulnerabilities that the organization currently has?
-* Have they targeted similar organizations?
-* What is known about the types of threats used by an threat actor to attack similar organizations?

-##### Threat Capability

-* Does the threat actor have the means to exploit a vulnerability that the organization currently has?
-* Does the threat actor have the means to leverage widespread threats against all similar organizations, or will they have to prioritize their targets?

-##### Threat Intent

-* Does the threat actor currently have the desire to conduct an attack against this type of organization?
-* Is the organization a priority threat target for the threat actor?
+!INCLUDE "content/objectives/context_research/guiding_questions.md"

-### Approach
+### Approaches

-* RESEARCH: Search for background information that will help you better understand potential threats to the organization and to the audit process.
+* RESEARCH: Search for background information that will help you better understand potential threats and overall context for the organization and the audit process.